Advising in COVID-19 Times

 - Commitment to the Liberal Arts

-Students in their first academic year at The College of Idaho are advised by professional staff of the PEAK Center who are specially trained to assist students navigating the unique challenges a first year of college can bring.
-Throughout a students' first year at the College, they meet with their First Year Advisors multiple times to plan and register for courses.
+Students in their first academic year at The College of Idaho are advised by the professional staff of the PEAK Center who are specially trained to assist students in navigating the unique challenges the first year of college can bring.
+Throughout a students' first year at the College, they meet with their First-Year Advisors multiple times to plan and register for courses.
 Together, an advisor and student will: